clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 1. In which system the Analysis function is present ?
 The requirements sounds to me that analysis function is   present not in the bms system/ server but some where else as we are reading the CSV stored in the server.
 So is this a system of systems ?
 or is it present in the BMS system itself ?
-I am assuming it to be in a third system (which is expensive though).
+I am assuming it to be in a third system so it has to access server to get the CSV file (which is expensive though).
+(assumption based on the list of dependencies first point given by examiner)
 1. Where should the PDF be stored ?
 Hence i am assuming that it is stored in the server where CSV is stored.

 ## Tasks